Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Experimental Results

-We further report the performance on the \texttt{game} video of different resolutions in Fig. \ref{Fig12}.
-These results verify the stability of quality improvements using our proposed overfitting mechanism.
-Especially on the high-resolution video I-frames, our adaptive NTSCC semantic transmission system provides clear superiority versus the SOTA VTM + 5G LDPC end-to-end wireless transmission scheme.
+We further report the performance on the \texttt{game} video of different resolutions in Fig. \ref{Fig_diverse_resolution}.
+These results validate the stability of quality improvements achieved using our proposed overfitting mechanism.
+The proposed online learned NTSCC shows superior performance over the SOTA VTM + 5G LDPC scheme, particularly for high-resolution video I-frames.

-\makeatletter To intuitively demonstrate the effect of our source overfitting method, we further pick visible results on transmitting the \texttt{city} video sequence in Fig. \ref{Fig13}.
-In this figure, we also show our adaptive NTSCC model updated under perceptual loss as that in \cite{dai2022nonlinear} and \cite{HIFIC}.
-From these results, we can observe that our adaptive NTSCC semantic transmission scheme optimized under the perceptual loss \cite{HIFIC} shows much better visual quality with lower channel bandwidth cost.
-Thus, it can better support the human vision demands in semantic communications.